SEO Spider

 What Are Core Web Vitals?

-Initially the three metrics Google will use are:
+The three metrics Google use are:

 Largest Contentful Paint